daily needs | benefits | fruits | vegetables | herbs

 Carrot greens are high in vitamin C

-Did you know that carrot greens are edible?
-They have a great nutritional value.
-For instance, 100g of carrot leaves have more than 200 mg of vitamin C!
+Did you know that we can eat carrot tops?
+In fact, carrot greens have a great nutritional value.
+For instance, carrot leaves have more than 200 mg of vitamin C per 100g!

 Fruits rich in vitamin C